#Reading in Console Input in Golang

 This is a quick and simple tutorial on how to read in console text input into your Go (GoLang) program.
-In this tutorial, we’ll be creating the basis for a very simple shell that will take in all user input and simply echo it back to the user.
+This tutorial has been updated for Go 1.26 and covers modern approaches for console input.
+We’ll be creating the basis for a very simple shell that will take in all user input and simply echo it back to the user.
+We’ll focus on modern approaches using bufio.Scanner and fmt functions.

 Reading in Full Sentences